ComPHPPuebla/slim-modules/docs/grouping-definitions.md

 ```

 Similarly you can group all your controllers definitions using the class
 `ComPHPPuebla\Slim\Controllers`.
-Instead of using the constructor, you need to
+Similarly, you need to add your modules
-add your modules controllers in the `init` method (which is called automatically)
+controllers in the `init` method (which is called automatically).

 ```php
 namespace Application;